 Our travel day routine has included packing a small cooler with water, a bag with a mix of different granola bars and other snacks and then we prepare a finger food lunch and stick it in the fridge in the RV until lunch time.

-We had two full days in the area surrounding Fountainebleau State Park.
+We had two full days in the area surrounding Fountainebleau State Park outside of New Orleans.
 We spent most of one day in New Orleans.

 The first half of that day was spent at The National WWII Museum.
 This museum is very well done and if you ever have a chance to go make sure you go for the movie upgrade ticket–it is 100% worth it.

-After the war museum we headed down into the French Quarter for lunch.
-We are not big on shopping so our time here was short, but we did enjoy taking in the architecture of the area as well as all the wonderful colors.
+After the war museum, we headed down into the French Quarter for lunch.
+We are not big on shopping, so our time here was short, but we did enjoy taking in the architecture of the area as well as all the beautiful colors.